TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 ==================

 The above enetcache extension is an example for a common extension that has few testing
-needs: It just comes with a couple of unit tests.
+needs: It just comes with a couple of unit and functional tests.
 Executing these and maybe adding PHP linting is recommended.
 More ambitious testing needs additional effort.
 As an example, we pick the `styleguide
 <https://github.com/TYPO3/styleguide>`_ extension.
 This extension is developed "core near", core itself
 uses styleguide to test various FormEngine details with acceptance tests and if developing core, that